The Overlapping Epidemics

 Key Takeaways

-- Approximately 50% of gout patients have hypertension
+- Approximately 50% of people with gout have hypertension

 - The relationship is bidirectional—each condition worsens the other